wagslane/blog/content/posts/keep-your-data-raw-at-rest.md

 If you follow this rule, you can deliver your code faster, mainly because you will avoid lengthy and painful data migrations.

 The guiding principle behind this call to action is that *data at rest is more dangerous than data in motion*.
-By “data at rest” I typically mean data stored on disk, but it can also be any data that persists within your system through code updates and server restarts.
+By "data at rest" I typically mean data stored on disk, but it can also be any data that persists within your system through code updates and server restarts.

-For example, in the context of a web application, the rows in a PostgreSQL database would be “at rest”.
-Alternatively, when data is fetched from the database, transformed, and served we can say it’s “in motion” while in the application’s memory.
+For example, in the context of a web application, the rows in a PostgreSQL database would be "at rest".
+Alternatively, when data is fetched from the database, transformed, and served we can say it’s "in motion" while in the application’s memory.

 ## Why is data dangerous at rest?